Pablo Reyes Preview, Player Props: Red Sox vs. Yankees

 Pablo Reyes At The Plate

-- Reyes has seven doubles, two home runs and seven walks while hitting .307.
+- Reyes is hitting .322 with eight doubles, two home runs and eight walks.

-- Reyes has picked up a hit in 21 of 36 games this year, with multiple hits 12 times.
+- Reyes has picked up a hit in 22 of 37 games this season, with multiple hits 13 times.

-- In 36 games played this year, he has homered in only two of them.
+- He has hit a home run in two of 37 games played this year, and in 1.6% of his plate appearances.

-- Reyes has driven home a run in seven games this year (19.4%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..
+- In 21.6% of his games this year, Reyes has notched at least one RBI.
+In four of those games (10.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.